Two-Stage Robust Quadratic Optimization with Equalities and its Application to Optimal Power Flow: Introduction

 \section{Introduction}

-In many real world applications, data is not completely known in advance and making decisions requires one to consider the uncertainty in the data.
-There are two broadly used approaches to deal with data uncertainty in optimization, namely stochastic optimization and robust optimization.
-Methods for stochastic optimization assume that the probability distribution of the uncertain parameters is known or can be estimated in advance.
-Conversely, robust optimization does not require any knowledge about the distribution of the uncertain data but instead assumes that the uncertain data lies in a predefined set of scenarios and that constraints have to be satisfied for any realization of the uncertain data in that set.
-As an extension to robust optimization, the methodology of \emph{adjustable} robust optimization (ARO) was introduced in \citep{BenTal2004}.
-In particular, there are cases of optimization models when there are multi-stage decisions where some variables represent decisions that must be made before the actual realization of the uncertain data becomes known while other variables can adjust themselves after the realization of the uncertain data.
-Two-stage ARO is a suitable way to model such a decision-making problem as it consists of two types of variables: the first-stage variables that are non-adjustable and the second-stage variables that are adjustable based on the first stage.
+In many optimization problems, data is not completely known in advance.
+One of the main approaches to deal with this lack of information is robust optimization (RO).
+It assumes that the data lies in a predefined set of scenarios and the constraints have to be satisfied for any realization of the data in that set.
+RO does not require any knowledge about the distribution of the uncertain data and is useful when the distribution is hard to estimate and feasibility for a certain set of parameters is important.
+In reality, some optimization variables represent decisions that must be made before the actual realization of the uncertain data while other variables can be adjusted after the uncertain data becomes known.
+To account for such situations in RO, \emph{two-stage adjustable} robust optimization (ARO) was introduced in \cite{BenTal2004}.
+Two-stage ARO problem includes two types of variables: the first-stage variables that are fixed and the second-stage variables that may change depending on the uncertainty realization.
 We refer to these variables as control and state variables, respectively, since this setting is typical for optimal control problems.
-Furthermore, an Adjustable Robust Counterpart (ARC) of a problem generally yields a better objective function value than that of the robust counterpart because it gives rise to more flexible decisions and thus can be less conservative than robust optimization.
-This approach spans a wide range of applications, including power systems (\citep{LorcaSun2016,ConvResrtRO}), gas networks (\citep{JuanGasNetw}), and inventory planning (\citep{AdjROSurvey,Delage2016}).
+ARO gives rise to more flexible decisions than robust optimization and thus could be less conservative.